 - Construction equipment and workers.
 When construction zones are not clearly marked, cones or barriers are missing, or construction workers or equipment are not kept safe from oncoming traffic, it can cause an accident with a worker or construction equipment.

 - Rollover crashes.
 If a driver does not slow down to a safe speed, they could cause a rollover accident with another driver trying to avoid a collision.

 - Median and barrier collisions.
-Another common type of accident is one with a median or other barrier that is not clearly marked or placed properly.
+Another common type of accident is one with a median or other barrier that is not clearly marked or placed correctly.

 How Drivers Cause Crashes in Work Zones

-Drivers in California must comply with reduced speed limits in work zones that are designed to protect construction workers and other motorists.
-They also have a duty to move over in order to allow ambulances, police vehicles, other first responders, and disabled vehicles to pass while in a construction zone.
+Drivers in California must comply with reduced speed limits in work zones designed to protect construction workers and other motorists.
+They also have a duty to move over to allow ambulances, police vehicles, other first responders, and disabled vehicles to pass while in a construction zone.
 Common negligent actions that lead to dangerous crashes include:

 - Distracted driving